grv24/express-ts-vercel-starter/README.md

   1. 'nodemon' is a utility that monitors for any changes in your source and automatically restarts your server.
 Perfect for development.

-  2. '-r' option in nodemon (or node itself) stands for require and 'dotenv/config' is a configuration module that loads environment variables from a .env file into process.env.
+  2. The '-r' option in nodemon (or Node itself) stands for require, and dotenv/config is a configuration module that loads environment variables from a .env file into process.env.

-  3. '--exec' option in [ nodemon ] specifies an executable command that should be run to start your application. ts-node is a TypeScript execution engine that allows you to run TypeScript files directly without the need to pre-compile them to JavaScript.
-It compiles TypeScript on-the-fly and runs the resulting JavaScript code
+  3. The '--exec' option in 'nodemon' specifies an executable command that should be run to start your application. 'ts-node' is a TypeScript execution engine that allows you to run TypeScript files directly without the need to pre-compile them to JavaScript.
+It compiles TypeScript on-the-fly and runs the resulting JavaScript code.

   ```bash